Superconnections and Index Theory: Determinant line bundles

-We now calculate the holonomy of the determinant line bundle. \begin{thm} Let $X\to Y$ be a Riemannian family with compact and spin fibres, and $E\to X$ be a finite dimensional, complex, and hermitian $\Zz$-graded vector bundle with superconnection $\Sc$.
+We now calculate the holonomy of the determinant line bundle. \begin{theorem} Let $X\to Y$ be a Riemannian family with compact and spin fibres, and $E\to X$ be a finite dimensional, complex, and hermitian $\Zz$-graded vector bundle with superconnection $\Sc$.
 The holonomy of the associated determinant line bundle is computed by the adiabatic limit of the $\tau$-invariant.
 More precisely, let $\gamma:[0,1]\to Y$ be a smooth loop (i.e. the map and all of its derivatives agree at the end points).
 Then

-where the $\tau$-invariant may be computed with any choice of metric on the base. \end{thm} \begin{proof} We will construct a mapping cylinder relating our situation to the analagous situation where the superconnection is an ordinary connection, and then use the theorem of Bismut and Freed \cite{BF2} for the holonomy of determinant line bundles of families of Dirac operators coupled to connections.
+where the $\tau$-invariant may be computed with any choice of metric on the base. \end{theorem} \begin{proof} We will construct a mapping cylinder relating our situation to the analogous situation where the superconnection is an ordinary connection, and then use the theorem of Bismut and Freed \cite{BF2} for the holonomy of determinant line bundles of families of Dirac operators coupled to connections.

 Without loss of generality, we may restrict our attention to Riemannian maps $\pi:X\to S^1$, with the standard parameter $\theta$ and metric on $S^1$.
 We endow the circle with the bounding spin structure.
 We form the associated family $\tilde{\pi}:X\times[0,1]\to S^1\times[0,1]$, with the $\Zz$-graded vector bundle $E\times[0,1]\to X\times[0,1]$.
 Writing $t$ as the parameter in $[0,1]$, we endow $E\times[0,1]$ with the superconnection $\tilde{\Sc}=(1-t)\nabla+t\Sc$, where we have written $\Sc=\nabla+\omega$.
 By Stokes' theorem